elis-k/reactablex/README.md

 - Just add the prop `findcolumns` to parse the column labels & keys from the data object.

 By default the columns will not be parsed if you have specified a column array.
 This option might be useful in case you want to customize a column and just parse the rest of column labels from data.

+*Note*: This library is based on the [Reactable](https://github.com/glittershark/reactable) library.